June Primary Election

 Why is voting in the June Primary Election Important?

-To put the importance of primary elections in perspective, let’s look at Legislative District 28 (2023).
-The voter roll leans heavily Democratic.
-Whoever wins on the Democratic primary ballot will win in the General Election due to the highly skewed number of registered voters of that party in the district (assuming that Democratic voters will vote for the Democratic candidate).
-The math does not allow for a Republican win in this super Democratic legislative district.
+In highly partisan districts, it’s all about simple math.
+In a predominantly Democratic district, whoever wins on the Democratic primary ballot will win in the General Election due to the high number of registered voters of Democratic voters in the district (assuming that Democratic voters will vote for the Democratic candidate).
+The math does not allow for a Republican win in this super Democratic legislative district in the November general election Therefore, the primary election winner decides the elected official.
+The reverse is true for heavily Republican districts.

 Scroll to top